 Configuring Internal Authentication Database

-The Barracuda Web Application Firewall maintains an internal LDAP authentication database, to which the administrator is required to create users and groups using the ACCESS CONTROL > Local Users/Groups page.
+The Barracuda Web Application Firewall maintains an internal LDAP authentication database in which the administrator is required to create users and groups using the ACCESS CONTROL > Local Users/Groups page.
 One or more users can be added to each group, and one user can belong to multiple groups.

 To Create a Group